tolgaoa/devdep5g/README.md

 # OAI 5GC and RAN Deployment in K8s

-This repo describes the implementation of the Openairinterface 5G core network and RAN in a Kubernetes cluster.
+This is the implementation of the Openairinterface 5G core network and RAN in a Kubernetes cluster.
 The instructions given below are a debugged and environment specific variant of the deployment instructions provided at the official gitlab of [openairinterface5g](https://gitlab.eurecom.fr/oai) cn5g and openairinterface5g subgroups.

 The steps are given below from start to finish in order to replicate a sample deployment where the 5G core network is deployed.
 Following this an OAI-gNB is connected to the AMF followed by a OAI-nrUE registration.